taikutaiku

 session secret (not sent as part of the HTTP request)

-Browsers do not send URL fragments in normal HTTP requests, so the raw secret is kept client-side.
-The browser reads the fragment locally and derives the same encryption key as the CLI.
+Normal page loads do not send URL fragments to the server, so the raw secret stays on the device that opened the link.
+That device reads the fragment locally and derives the same encryption key your machine used to start the session.

 What is encrypted